ao link

 Holiday like an A-lister in Mexico's Los Cabos region

-“A lot of important people come to Los Cabos,” Manuel says, as he pours himself another glass of red wine.
+“A lot of important people come to Los Cabos,” Manuel says, as he pours himself a glass of red wine.
 It’s a balmy evening in Mexico and the European representative of Visit Los Cabos is weighing up which celebrities might favour this region the most.

-Is it Jennifer Anniston, George Clooney or Enrique Iglesias, all of whom own properties in this sun-soaked corner of the world?
-Bill Gates and his permanently Cabo-moored yacht?
-Or is it Academy Award-winning actor Robert De Niro, who rates Los Cabos so highly he chose it as the destination for Nobu Hotels’ first property in Latin America?
+Is it Jennifer Anniston, George Clooney or Enrique Iglesias, all of whom own properties in this sun-soaked corner of the world Bill Gates and his permanently Cabo-moored yacht Or is it Academy Award-winning actor Robert De Niro, who rates Los Cabos so highly he chose it as the destination for Nobu Hotels’ first property in Latin America

 Los Cabos has long been a premier destination for America’s elite, loved for its sleepy nature and strong golfing, fishing and arts scene.
 But the region’s popularity has sky-rocketed in recent years thanks to a large-scale regeneration project in the wake of the devastation caused by Hurricane Odile in 2014.
 Nestled into the southernmost tip of the Baja California Peninsula and hugging the coastline from Cabo San Lucas to San Jose del Cabo, Los Cabos now boasts a 20-mile stretch of coastline rich in luxury hotels and glossy resorts.